crosscompute/crosscompute-docs/docs/automation-framework/README.md

   # - path to CSS stylesheet that will be used to render your templates
   styles:
     - path: report.css

-  header:
-    # path to markdown template that defines the header
-    path: header.md

-  footer:
-    # path to markdown template that defines the footer
-    path: footer.md

-  # layout to use by default when rendering this automation
-  layout: output

-  # format to use by default when rendering this automation
-  format: pdf
 ```

 **Template (`report.md`)**